How to round corners in Photoshop tutorial

 Click the Align Horizontal Centers and Align Vertical Centers icons.

-Then click anywhere in the Options Bar to close the box.
+Then click anywhere outside the box to close the box.

 The Align Horizontal Centers and Align Vertical Centers icons.